 It is also available for the iPad Mini 5: https://www.amazon.com/dp/B08M9W4KHR/ref=cm_sw_r_cp_api_glt_fabc_7XSQV6G7VT8PMNGPEYCW?psc=1

-The only thing missing is a carrying strap but I’ve seen her share a hack about drilling holes in the top edge of thick foam cases to add a strap.
+The only thing missing is a carrying strap but I’ve seen Christine Baudin, SLP share a hack about drilling holes in the top edge of thick foam cases to add a strap.

-Updated 7/15/22: If you need a case with a carrying strap see the other case that Pepkoo now offers ⬇️
+Updated 7/15/22: If you need a case with a carrying strap see the other case that Pepkoo now offers ⬇️.
+(Note: The foam isn’t as thick though so I prefer the original Pepkoo case.
+You could use Christine’s hack to add a strap if you need one)

 Update 7/15/22: I just saw a new version of the Pepkoo case that includes a carrying strap: PEPKOO Triple Shockproof Case for iPad 9th/8th/7th Generation 10.2 inch 2021/2020/2019, Air 3rd Generation 10.5 inch, Heavy Duty Cover with Pencil Holder, Handle Kickstand, Shoulder Strap, Navy Blue https://a.co/3ka4bIC (comes in lots of different colors)